NebN/unraid-simple-monitoring-api/README.md

       0: free
       # '0' is the index of the disk, 0 = the first
       # 'free' is the field you wish to read
+      # specific disks (or cache disks using btrfs) also have the 'temp' field
   label: your label
   format: number
   suffix: GiB